fabianakondo/churn-early-warning-framework/sample_outputs/account_red.md

 treat the account as likely lost and begin transition planning.

 **Event 2 — Competitor proposal formalised (next 30 days)**
-If Positivo submits a formal proposal to the school, the window for recovery narrows sharply.
+If a competitor submits a formal proposal to the school, the window for recovery narrows sharply.
 The CS team should ask the pedagogical coordinator directly whether a formal proposal has been received — this is a legitimate question at this stage of the cycle and should